-Kevin Nolan reports from The Valley.
+Kevin Nolan reports from the B2net Stadium.

-Charlton: Hamer, Solly, Morrison, Taylor, Wiggins, Green, Holllands, Stephens, Jackson (Haynes 63), Kermorgant, Wright-Phillips (Pritchard 90).
-Not used: Sullivan, Cort, Clarke.
+Charlton: Hamer, Solly, Morrison (Cort 68), Taylor, Wiggins, Green, Hollands, Stephens, Jackson (Haynes 78), Wright-Phillips, Kermorgant (Haynes 78).
+Not used: Sullivan, Russell.